Simple Pointers for Homeschooling as a Single Mom.

 Flash Cards

-One of the best ways to increase math skills is through flashcards.
-It’s repetitive and can be adjusted to whatever skill level is needed.
+One of the most effective ways to improve math skills is through the use of flashcards.
+It’s repetitive and can be adjusted to suit any skill level.

-Another great way to increase math skills is through electronic toys specific to math skills.
+Another great way to enhance math skills is through electronic toys designed explicitly for math practice.

 ACE PACE Homeschool Math Curriculum

-This program teaches all subjects, but I like the math program because it is so thorough, and you can jump around to the skills that need to be worked on.
-Christian Book Distributors, CBD, sell it.
+This program teaches all subjects, but I like the math program because it is so thorough, and you can jump to the skills that need to be worked on.
+Christian Book Distributors, CBD, sells it.
 Here is the link to that:

 https://www.christianbook.com/page/homeschool/ace?event=EBRN&catid=2288187&cat=ACE%2FPACE